 Of course, I had to start with the most important sight in the city, right? 🙂

-Shakespeare’s Birthplace is a historical place museum and, you guessed it, the place where the famous writer was born.
+Shakespeare’s Birthplace is a historical museum and, you guessed it, the place where the famous writer was born.
 Needless to say, this is also one of the main Stratford-upon-Avon tourist attractions!
-The house dates from the 16th century and it was restored to look as close to the original place as possible, so it is definitely a must-visit while you are in the city!
+The house dates from the 16th century and it was restored to resemble the original place as closely as possible, so it is definitely a must-visit while you are in the city!

 Of course, you can see this timber-framed house from the outside, but I think it would be very interesting to visit the inside, too.
-This way, you can find out more about Shakespeare’s family background from the actor-guides there and you will feel like your high-school Literature lessons will literally come to life in an interesting way!
+That way, you can find out more about Shakespeare’s family background from the actor-guides there and you will feel like your high-school literature lessons will literally come to life in an interesting way!

-Did you know that William Shakespeare was a member of the aristocracy and that his father was a wealthy glove maker?
-And that the writer himself opened an inn and a pub downstairs that was functional for over 250 years?
+Did you know that William Shakespeare was a member of the aristocracy, his father was a wealthy glove maker and that the writer himself opened an inn and a pub downstairs that was functional for over 250 years?

-These and many other good-to-know facts will be told to you by the artists in each room!
-I really enjoyed my tour there and I definitely recommend it to anyone, regardless if you are a Shakespeare fan or not!
+The artists in each room will tell you these and many other good-to-know facts!
+I really enjoyed my tour and I definitely recommend it to anyone, regardless if you are a Shakespeare fan or not!